tekknolagi/isdt/lecture-notes/3-bld.md

 In short, when using environment variables in commands such as `export CFLAGS=-g ; make hello`:

-* The shell runs make with `CFLAGS` set in the environment
+* The shell runs make with the variables (in this case, `CFLAGS`) set in the environment
 * Make imports all environment variables as Make variables
 * However, assignments in the Makefile override environment variables! `=` and `:=` replace them entirely, while `+=` appends to them